yashkelkar/amazing_co/README.md

 ## Amazing Co Employee Structure
 #### Problem Statement -
-Model Amazing Co's employee directory structure in a way that it can be
+Model Amazing Co's employee structure in a way that it can be
 1. Persistent
 2. List of descendants can be fetched easily
 3. Employee structure can be reorganized